 Tip: A quick way to verify if your Instagram Business Profile has been successfully connected to Sprout is to check the and see if it's gray.
 If it is, that means that choosing a Publisher for your Instagram post is optional and the image can be published directly to your profile.

-If you need to publish multiple photos or a video to your Instagram profile, you can use the mobile app publishing workflow.
+If you need to publish multiple photos to your Instagram profile, you can use the mobile app publishing workflow.
 The following video will show you how to do this:

 The Instagram Publisher in Sprout Social is the person who will be responsible for actually publishing a post to Instagram.
 If a person shows up in the Choose Publisher list in the compose window, it means they have both Full Publishing permissions for that Instagram profile, and they've also enabled push notifications in their Sprout Social mobile app.